ka9q/ka9q-radio/docs/airspy.md

 discovery) records by the Linux mDNS daemon *avahi*, so keep it short but descriptive.

 **serial** Required.
-This must exactly match the Airspy R2 64-bit serial number, in hex (the leading 0x is optional).
+This must exactly match the Airspy 64-bit serial number, in hex (the leading 0x is optional).
+This can be read from the Airspy R2 with the *airspy_info* utility in the *airspy* Debian
-This can be read with the *airspy_info*  utility in the *airspy* Debian package:
+package:

 >$ `airspy_info`
 airspy_lib_version: 1.0.9